ikmb/esga/docs/recommendations.md

 the model are appropriate for you organism, this is a good approach.

 However, if you are not getting satisfying results or find that no pre-existing model is likely appropriate for your genome of choice, you can enable an automatic training routine.
-This will use available transcriptome data to either refine an existing model (--aug_species) or built one from scratch
+This will use available proteome or transcriptome data to either refine an existing model (--aug_species) or built one from scratch
 (i.e. --aug_species does not yet exist).
 This is somewhat experimental and depends a lot on the quality of the input data.
-It also takes a pretty long time (several days for larger genomes) as it needs to first re-construct gene models from the aligned transcriptome data, select all the models that are probably full length and finally use these gene structures to train Augustus.
+It also takes a fairly long time, especially from transcriptome data, as it needs to first re-construct gene models from the aligned transcriptome data, select all the models that are probably full length and finally use these gene structures to train Augustus.

 ## Improving an initial gene build